Sid2697/Object-Detection-MobileNet/README.md

 - imutils
 - OpenCV

-You can install all the required libraries by running the following command `pip install requirements.txt`
+You can install all the required libraries by running the following command <br>
+`pip install requirements.txt`
 ## Functionalities
 1. Using pre-trained [MobileNet](https://arxiv.org/abs/1704.04861) architecture for detection of the objects present.